Trade Stock Indices

 The Elliott Wave Stock Indices Trading Theory

 This trading theory of analysis was developed by Ralph Nelson Elliott that is based on the theory that, in nature, many things happen in a five-wave pattern.
-These patterns are also applied to technical analysis, to analyze the behavior of Indices market trends using this technical analysis theory.
+These patterns are also applied to technical analysis, to analyze the behavior of market trends using this technical analysis theory.

-When this trading theory is applied to Indices, the assumption is that the stock indices trading market will advance in a pattern of five waves - three upward moves, numbered 1, 3 and 5 - which are separated by two downward moves, number 2 and 4.
+When this trading theory is applied to Indices, the assumption is that the trading market will advance in a pattern of five waves - three upward moves, numbered 1, 3 and 5 - which are separated by two downward moves, number 2 and 4.
 When the three up moves (1,3,5) are combined with the two down moves (2,4), they form the 5 Wave trading pattern.

 The theory further holds that each five-pattern up move will be followed by a down move also consisting of a three-pattern down moves - this time, three down ones are not numbered but use the letters A, B and C. So as to differentiate them from the 5 ones for the up move.